Cashew Milk Recipe

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Nothing can beat fresh cashew milk, made without any additives, gums, stabilizers, or questionable chemicals.
-That’s why I love making my own homemade almond milk, condensed milk, and even vegan butter!
+That’s why we love making our own homemade almond milk, condensed milk, and even vegan butter!
 Taking a DIY approach not only ensures the highest quality dairy-free milk, but also cuts down on wasteful packaging and saves money all at the same time.

-Technically, you only need one single ingredient here: Cashews.
+Technically, you only need one single ingredient here: cashews.
 Beyond plain water, all the rest is optional.
+Be prepared—making your own dairy-free milk might become a new favorite activity!

 • Cashews: Raw, not roasted or toasted cashews have the mildest flavor and are best suited for making non-dairy milk.
 Either whole or pieces work well.

-• Sugar or maple syrup (optional): Believe it or not, cashews already have a very subtle, natural sweetness, so you may not need any additional sweetener at all.
+• Sugar (optional): Believe it or not, cashews already have a very subtle, natural sweetness, so you may not need any additional sweetener at all.
+Taste and make changes to your liking.
+Feel free to use maple syrup or agave nectar instead.

 How To Make Cashew Milk

-1. Begin by placing the raw cashews in a bowl and cover them with about 4 cups of water.
+Step 1: Soak Cashews – Place the raw cashews in a bowl and cover them with about 4 cups of water.
 Allow the cashews to soak for at least 4 hours, or preferably overnight.
 Soaking helps to soften the cashews and makes them easier to blend.
 If you’re in a rush, you can soak them in boiling water for 20 to 30 minutes instead.
+Rinse the cashews well.

-5. Transfer the cashew milk to a sealed container and refrigerate.
+Finally, Step 3: Store and Refrigerate – Transfer the cashew milk to a sealed container and refrigerate.
 Homemade cashew milk typically stays fresh for 3 to 6 days in the refrigerator.
+Remember to shake well before using since homemade nut milk may naturally separate.

 Frequently Asked Questions